Braxton Berrios

-Braxton Berrios (born October 6, 1995) is an American professional football wide receiver and return specialist for the Houston Texans of the National Football League (NFL).
+Braxton Berrios (born October 6, 1995) is an American professional football wide receiver, return specialist, and third-string quarterback for the New York Giants of the National Football League (NFL).
 He played college football for the Miami Hurricanes.
 He was a star athlete at Leesville Road High School in Raleigh, North Carolina, where he played quarterback and wide receiver.
 He was selected by the New England Patriots in the sixth round of the 2018 NFL draft.
+He previously played for the New York Jets, Miami Dolphins and Houston Texans.

 College career

 Berrios attended Leesville Road High School in Raleigh, North Carolina.
 A four-star wide receiver, he committed to the Miami Hurricanes over Ohio State, Clemson, Oregon, and other Power 5 schools.
 Berrios played as a true freshman, finishing the season with 21 catches for 232 yards and 3 touchdowns.
 In 2017, Berrios caught two touchdown passes against Florida State to help beat the Seminoles for the first time since 2009.